tomatohammado/wdi-sample-teach/README.md

 ## Learning Objectives

 - Define Prototypes and Inheritance
-- Describe how Constructors pass properties to new Objects
+- Describe how Constructors pass properties to new objects
 - Define a custom Constructor method that sets one or more properties of a new object

 ## Warm Up